networkx/nx-guides/content/applications/hantavirus.md

 nx.draw(G, topo_pos, ax=ax, with_labels=True);
 ```

-Much more similar to Figure 1B, which makes it easier to qualitatively compare.

 #### Summary

+At this point we're confident that we have captured the basic structure of the
+transmission network correctly.
-Let's do one last round of visualization to compare our plots to the original:
+Let's do one last round of visualization incorporating some of the additional
+patient information; e.g. using color to encode whether a patient transmitted
+the infection mimicing figure 1B:

 ```{figure} https://www.nejm.org/cms/10.1056/NEJMoa2009040/asset/af0da102-84a2-48bf-abec-b1660394b3ee/assets/images/large/nejmoa2009040_f1.jpg
 :alt: A repeat of figure 1B.